-Our Board of Directors has authorized a stock repurchase program for the purchase from time to time of up to 1.5 million shares of the Company's common stock.
+In 2015, our Board of Directors authorized a stock repurchase program for the purchase from time to time of up to 1.5 million shares of the Company's common stock, and on May 2, 2019, authorized the repurchase from time to time of up to an additional 1,000,000.0 million shares of the Company's common stock under the stock repurchase program.
 Share purchases are made for cash in open market transactions at prevailing market prices or in privately negotiated transactions or otherwise.
 The timing and amount of purchases under the program are determined based upon prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 All or part of the repurchases may be implemented under a Rule 10b5-1 trading plan, which allows repurchases under pre-set terms at times when the Company might otherwise be prevented from purchasing under insider trading laws or because of self-imposed blackout periods.
-The stock repurchase program does not require the Company to purchase any specific number of shares and may be modified, suspended or reinstated at any time at the Company's discretion and without notice.
-The Company initiated the program in February 2015 and during the year ended September 30, 2017, pursuant to the program, we repurchased 145,484 shares of common stock at an average price of \$15.37 per share for a total aggregate purchase price of \$1.6 million.
-The Company had 724,804 shares of common stock at an average price of \$15.41 per share for a total aggregate purchase price of \$1.6 million.
-The Company had 724,804 shares remaining under its stock repurchase authorization at September 30, 2018.
+The program does not require the Company to purchase any specific number of shares and may be modified, suspended or reinstated at any time at the Company's discretion and without notice.
+During the year ended September 30, 2019, we repurchased 467,819 shares of common stock at an average price of \$17.34 per share for a total aggregate purchase price of \$8.1 million.
+The Company had 1.3 million shares remaining under its stock repurchase authorization at September 30, 2019.

-The Company did not purchase any of its common stock during the three months ended September 30, 2018.
+The following table presents information with respect to purchases of common stock by the Company during the three months ended September 30, 2019: